yolandahu22/E30-Final-Project/README.md

 - `process_raw.py` is our own file to prepare the Images for use in ADMM/GD algorithms.

 - `psf_stack.py` is our own file to prepare the PSF stacks and test image for 3D reconstruction.
 It will first convert raw PSFs into TIF files, crop them, and then stack them into a 3D matrix.
-The matrix will be saved to a MAT file at the end.
+The matrix will be saved to a `.mat` file at the end.

 ### Reconstructing 3D images in Python

-The workflow for doing 3D images in Python that we wrote is heavily adapted from the Waller lab's MATLAB code and follows a similar procedure.
+The workflow for doing 3D images in Python that we wrote is heavily adapted from the Waller Lab's MATLAB code and follows a similar procedure.
 Both take the same inputs.
-A .mat file containing all of the point spread functions to be used is specified as impulse_mat_file_name, and a corresponding image is specified as image_file.
+A `.mat` file containing all of the point spread functions to be used is specified as `impulse_mat_file_name`, and a corresponding image is specified as `image_file`.
 There are also options to use a subset of the PSFs, to change the bias, solver parameters, and the number of iterations, although the defaults that are set now work well.
 Note that paralellization on the GPU is not yet implemented in Python as it is in MATLAB.

-Once the settings are established, simply running DiffuserCam_main.py from a terminal or IDE will allow for the reconstruction.
+Once the settings are established, simply running `DiffuserCam_main.py` from a terminal or IDE will allow for the reconstruction.
 Plots of slices in XY, XZ, and YZ are plotted every five iterations.
-When done, the DiffuserCam file returns the reconstructed image, and saves it to a .mat file.
+When done, the DiffuserCam file returns the reconstructed image, and saves it to a `.mat` file.

 So far, the best way we have found to view 3D reconstructed images is still in MATLAB, using the Volume Viewer app.
 Future improvements could involve finding or creating a similar viewer in Python.